Matata2020/Speaker-Identification-/README.md

 # Speaker-Identification-
-NOTE => Download MATLAB 64-bit compiler and vs code..
+NOTE => Download MATLAB 64-bit compiler and Visual Studio 2019
 Voice matching:
 Project Overview
 Our goal is to build a speaker recognition/identification system, which can be able to identify a person from the characteristics of his/her voice.
 In other words, we want to know who is speaking rather than recognizing what is being said.